If you want tips for moving during the coronavirus pandemic, Salmon’s Transfer has your back.

 Tip 4 is to sign your paperwork electronically.
 Request that of the movers and customer service prior to your move.

-Anything you would normally do with physical contact such as signing papers, shaking hands, and handing the movers money or a credit card should be avoided.
+Anything you would normally do with physical contacts such as signing papers, shaking hands, and handing the movers money or a credit card should be avoided.
 So see if you can eliminate this type of activity.

 Tip 5: Don’t Ask Medically Compromised Individuals To Help You Move